See what questions

 The treatment for acute pancreatitis involves a multifaceted approach.
 Treatment plans vary depending on the severity of the symptoms, the presence of complications, and an individual's medical history.
 Acute pancreatitis is treated in the hospital and includes the intravenous administration of antibiotics, fluids, and pain medications, and monitoring for the development of complications.
 For more information on treatment, refer to treatment of acute pancreatitis....more »

 A diagnosis of acute pancreatitis may be delayed or missed because some symptoms, such as abdominal pain, weight loss, nausea, and diarrhea can attributed to many other conditions as such as gastroenteritis, irritable bowel syndrome, inflammatory bowel disease, or peptic ulcer.
-It is important to seek prompt medical care if you experience any symptoms of acute ...more misdiagnosis »
+It is important to seek prompt medical care if you experience ...more misdiagnosis »

 The following medical conditions are some of the possible

 causes of Acute pancreatitis.